Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 • Read Noise is introduced simply by reading out the pixel charge, and is lower for CMOS than for CCD technology.

-• Cooling reduces Dark Current, but with modern detectors little is gained below 0oC because of other noise sources, and long-term radiation damage.
+• Cooling reduces Dark Current, but with modern detectors little is gained below 0oC because of other noise sources, and long-term radiation damage "noise".

 • Pixel Filtering by imageJ can also reduce noise, by replacing isolated bright pixels by the average of their surroundings.